z3h4/useful-commands/RoR/Ruby/refresher.md

 ## Constants

+- When creating classes there may also be certain variables that you never want to change.
+You can do this by creating what are called **constants**.
 - You define a constant by using an upper case letter at the beginning of the variable name.
 - While technically constants just need to begin with a capital letter, most Rubyists will make the entire variable uppercase.
-- It is possible to reassign a new value to constants but Ruby will throw a warning.
+- **It is possible to reassign a new value to constants but Ruby will throw a warning**.

 ## `self`

+- `self` is a special variable that points to the object that "owns" the currently executing code.

 so far we've seen two clear use cases for `self`: